 Recently I got the opportunity to talk to @BlackWolfBrass about her career, oppression as a black gay American and her life.
 Thanks for doing this interview with me.
 First of all tell me how you identify yourself, sexually or otherwise?
 I identify as gay.
 I’m gender-non conforming in presentation.
 I’m biologically female.
 Every day is a… Continue reading Interview with a Black American gay female musician.

 (December 1, 1976 – October 12, 1998) Mathew Shepard died on October 12th, 1998 at Poudre Valley Hospital in Fort Collins, Colorado – six days after a homophobic attack that took place on October 6th, 1998 – and left to die at Laramie, with heavy brain injuries in Wyoming, U.S.A.
-His injuries were so… Continue reading Remembering Matthew Shepard
+His injuries were so severe… Continue reading Remembering Matthew Shepard

 By @_AlexandraClare Pronouns are some of the most commonly-used words both in literature and conversation.
 They are defined as a word that replaces a noun, used to avoid repetition – I recommended a book to my friend because I thought she would enjoy it.
 We assimilate the sense without caring that the order of the elements… Continue reading Call me by my pronoun

 For Nigerians (or Africans), it can be difficult to understand the concept of LGBT pride as some western countries see it